 and set

-methods to access and modify property values, otherwise two-way binding may fail.
+methods to access and modify property values, otherwise the two-way binding will fail.

 For example, the above MyView